-The bill amends existing laws to enhance the support and resources available for public school students who are deaf or hard of hearing in Alaska.
+The bill amends existing laws to enhance support for public school students who are deaf or hard of hearing in Alaska.
 It mandates that school districts collaborate with the state department to provide parents of these children with comprehensive, unbiased information regarding hearing technology, communication methods, and available services.
-Additionally, the bill allows parents to choose the communication method they believe is best for their child and requires that services be delivered by professionals trained in that chosen method.
-School districts are also obligated to inform parents of their rights and the district's responsibilities under this new framework.
+Additionally, parents are empowered to choose the communication method they believe is best for their child, and the school district is required to deliver services through professionals trained in that chosen method.
+The bill also stipulates that parents must be informed of their rights and the school district's responsibilities in this regard.

-Furthermore, the bill establishes a requirement for the state department to support programs specifically designed for deaf students, which may include residential services in partnership with relevant organizations.
-School districts that operate such programs must submit annual operational plans for approval and maintain their responsibilities for special education, including transportation for students residing within the district.
+Furthermore, the bill establishes a requirement for the state department to support programs specifically designed for deaf students, which may include residential services in collaboration with relevant organizations.
+School districts operating such programs must submit annual operational plans for approval and maintain their responsibilities for special education under state and federal law, particularly regarding transportation for students residing in the district.
 This legislation aims to ensure that children who are deaf or hard of hearing receive appropriate educational support tailored to their individual needs.

 Statutes affected: HB0039A, AM HB 39, introduced 01/17/2025: 14.30.272, 14.30.276